ethereumclassic/ethereumclassic.github.io/README.md

 Become a contributor to the [ethereumclassic.org](https://ethereumclassic.org/) website!

-If you want submit content or make updates to ethereumclassic.org, you can do so in a number of ways:
+If you want to submit content or make updates to ethereumclassic.org, you can do so in a number of ways:

 ### Contributions App